 Before you consider applying for a US credit card, you’ll need a U.S. bank account.
 You’ll actually likely need two of them.
 The first account is easy to get, it’s just any US bank account that you can get from your current bank.
 All of the major banks in Canada offer this type of account so it won’t be an issue.

 The second US bank account you need has to be physically based in the US.
 The good news is that you don’t need to go across the border to open an account.
-Many of the major banks in Canada have US subsidiaries which allow you to open an account in Canada.
-All you need to do is go into your branch and tell them you want to open a cross-border bank account.
+Many of the major banks in Canada have US subsidiaries that allow you to open an account in Canada.
+For example, you can open get TD cross-border banking by going into any TD branch in Canada.

 You need the cross-border account so you can pay your US credit card bills.
 The US bank account based in Canada will allow you to transfer US dollars to your cross-border account (you may need to do this over the phone).
 How you get US dollars is up to you, but most people just purchase them.